-Museums in Amsterdam are among the main tourist attractions.
+Amsterdam museums are among the main tourist attractions.
 The Rijksmuseum, Van Gogh Museum, Anne Frank House and the Stedelijk Museum are the most popular choices, but there are many interesting small museums.
-Amsterdam has over fifty museums, which attract almost two million visitors every year.
+There are seventy five Amsterdam museums, which attract almost seven million visitors every year.
 Alongside the wealth of majestic Golden Age paintings, you'll find exciting modern art, press, film, theatre and photography museums and some unique Dutch treats like the Heineken, Ajax Arena Tours and the Houseboat museum.
 And Amsterdam wouldn't be Amsterdam without the likes of the Sex, Erotic, Hash or Torture museums.

 For kids there is an impressive NEMO; a hands-on science and technology museum housed in the unique, boat-shaped building.
 Nearby Het Scheepvaartmuseum – The National Maritime Museum is also worth a visit with its replica of a Dutch trading ship, docked behind.
 Museums such as the Tropical Museum and Jewish Museum also include children's section.
 The Amsterdam Holland Pass and the Museum card is the ideal solution for museums and arts addicted, for tourists wishing to stay in Amsterdam longer and visiting museums elsewhere in the Netherlands.
-The museum art scene is completed by Amsterdam numerous art galleries.
+The Amsterdam art museums scene is completed by numerous Amsterdam art galleries.

 Major Amsterdam Museums: